Unsigned-Long/iKalibr/docs/details/build_ikalibr.md

   sudo apt-get install libyaml-cpp-dev
   # installing spdlog from source is a better way, to avoid fmt conflict
   sudo apt-get install libspdlog-dev
-  # installing colmap from source is a better way
+  # installing colmap from source is a better way, If the sensor suite you want to calibrate does not include optical cameras, you do not need to install colmap or glomap.
   sudo apt-get install colmap
   # if you want to use glomap to perform SfM, than clone it at (https://github.com/colmap/glomap.git), then build and install it.
 Generally speaking, glomap is recommanded for SfM (faster than colmap).
   ```